ulucsahin/dcipher-nlp-challenge/REPORT.md

 Padding = 0
 Dropout Keep Probability = 0.6

 ## Results
 Accuracy ratings on train and test dataset can be seen below.
 It is easy to notice the overfitting.
+Train accuracies get closer to 100% while test accuracies stay around 71%.
 ![](images/Accuracy.png)

 Precision-Recall curve can be seen in the following figure: